My Life! Teaching in a Korean University

 The Test Teach Test Approach | Teaching English

 In the interest of professional development, I wanted to try out something new in my English classes with university students in South Korea.
-I was at a Kotesol (English teacher’s professional development organization) presentation and the person was talking about the test-teach-test approach.
+I was at a Kotesol (English teacher’s professional development organization) presentation, and the person was talking about the test teach test approach.

 Interesting, I thought to myself.
 Would this work in my classes?
-It seemed to lend itself quite well to those grammar points or vocabulary sets that students have probably seen before, but maybe didn’t have locked down that well.
+It seemed to lend itself quite well to those grammar points or vocabulary sets that students have probably seen before but maybe didn’t have locked down that well.
+I tried out the Test Teach Test approach in my classes and liked it a lot.

 It’s certainly an excellent way to help students activate prior knowledge.
 Keep on reading to find out more about it.